sisiran-aws/lightsailworkshop/content/lamp/_index.md

 weight = 71
 +++

-This workshop consists of four hands-on labs that takes you from deploying a two-tier LAMP stack application in a single Lightsail instance to having a fully fault tolerant and scalable version of that same application.
+This workshop consists of four hands-on labs that take you from deploying a two-tier LAMP stack application in a single Lightsail instance to having a fully fault tolerant and scalable version of that same application.

 Specifically, the four labs cover: